 Vibrato is, like the canary in the coal mine, a very sensitive indicator of internal, invisible, subterranean conditions.
 Whereas the canary dies when the level of toxic gases rises in the coal mine, our vibrato may not actually die but – like handwriting – certainly tightens up and/or mutates into something very unpleasant as the tension in our left-hand rises.
 The tension level of our left hand is not only a response to specific strained postures (see Hand Size and Extensions) but also is a reflection of our general tension level – both physical and psychological.
 Thus our vibrato – like our sound – really is an excellent “canary in the coal mine”, showing, whether we like it or not, a lot of very important information about both our left-hand technique, our general body-use, and our inner emotional state.

 Vibrato is to music like sauce is to food, vegetation to landscape, oil to machines.
-String music without vibrato is the equivalent of bread without butter, spaghetti without sauce, a barren hard landscape without plants, a machine without lubrication.
-It is a fundamental source of beauty, warmth, humanity and fluidity in our music-making.
+String music without vibrato is the equivalent of spaghetti without sauce, dry bread without any accompaniment, a landscape without plants, a machine without lubrication.
+Vibrato is a fundamental ingredient of our music-making, a source of beauty, warmth, humanity and fluidity.
 But, like an electrical appliance (or a motor), if we give it too much voltage, or rev it up too quickly when cold, it will stutter, convulse, short-circuit, seize up, overload, overheat etc. Especially when warming up, or starting a performance while still tense, we must be very careful not to overdo it.
 Vibrato hates over-trying!
 Here are some of the best ideas that I’ve found for learning and improving vibrato.

 VIBRATO = RELEASE OF TENSION